Why Poverty? uses film to get people talking about poverty.

 We commissioned eight documentaries from award-winning film makers and 30 shorts from new and emerging talents.
 The films are moving, subtle and thought-provoking stories, but they also tackle big issues and pose difficult questions.

 The films were shown around the world in November 2012 on more than 70 national broadcasters.
-The documentaries are now all free to view online.
-We'll make them available on DVD and in languages other than English soon.
-We'll also be adding educational resources to help people use them as teaching tools.Our agenda
+The documentaries are now all free to view online and download.
+They're currently available in Spanish and English - we'll be adding other languages as we get them.

 We're not a campaigning organisation.
 We don't want money.
 We're not pushing for a single, specific solution to global poverty.